wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 3.8.9 =
+* Fix: Fixed issue that caused certain Wordfence login functions to not work.
+Was a PHP 5.4 vs older version incompatability issue.
+* Updated GeoIP location database to new version for country blocking.
+* Fix: Resolved issue that caused the Issues that Wordfence found to not be displayed in some cases.
+* Updated to WordPress 3.8 Compatability.

+= 3.8.8 =
+* Fix: We now truncate the wfHoover table after scans to save disk space on servers with huge numbers of URLs in files.
+* Fix: isStrongPasswd function was being called statically but not declared as static.
+* Fix: Improved error reporting when we can't connect to Wordfence API servers.
+* Fix: Fixed code that was causing an error log warning when we read the requested URL.
+* Fix: Disable and clear cellphone sign-in if you downgrade to free from paid to prevent lockouts.

+= 3.8.7 =
+* Fixed issue that caused cellphone sign-in to not work with PHP version 5.4 or greater.
+* Fixed conflict with other plugins that also use the Whois PHP library.
+* Fixed an unsanitized user-agent string.
+* Added new malware signatures for string rot13 heuristics.
+* Updated compatibility to 3.7.

 = 3.8.6 =
 * Fixed issue that caused scheduled scans to run even if disabled.